zealptl/swe-project-backend/README.md

 # SWE-project-backend

-This is the backend service for CSC 322 - Software Engineering class project.
-It is deleveloped using Typescript, Node, Express, MongoDB, and Mongoose.
+This is the backend service the project.
+It was deleveloped by Bhavesh Shah, Zeal Patel, Greg Kimatov, Yihui Wuchen, and Victoria Yang for our Software Engineering class using Typescript, Node, Express, MongoDB, and Mongoose.

+Project description coming soon.

 ## Setup